Joshua-Koroma/inst326_group_project/README.md

 `researchlib` is a lightweight Python package designed to support academic and digital library management tasks.
 It provides clean, well-structured utilities for validating research data, managing bibliographic metadata, generating unique record identifiers, and exporting or synchronizing datasets between systems.

 This package is part of the **Function Library Project (INST326)**, focusing on encapsulation and data validation principles.
+You can see a video made about the package, dev process, and functionality here: https://drive.google.com/file/d/1tWBqDJP9sqsy36dkd6NJHy9hp9_88KOx/view?usp=sharing

 ## Team Members & Roles